 So, just as a finite-dimensional vector space may be defined as a set of the form \mathbb{C}^n , they defined a 2-vector space to be a category of the form Vect^n .
-And just as a linear operator $T \colon \mathbb{C}^n \to \mathbb{C}^m$ may be described using an $m \times n$ matrix of complex numbers, they defined a linear functor between 2-vector spaces to be an $m \times n$ matrix of vector spaces!
+And just as a linear operator $T: \mathbb{C}^n \to \mathbb{C}^m$ may be described using an $m \times n$ matrix of complex numbers, they defined a linear functor between 2-vector spaces to be an $m \times n$ matrix of vector spaces!
 Such matrices indeed act to give functors from Vect^n to Vect^m .
 We can also add and multiply such matrices in the usual way, but with \oplus and \otimes taking the place of + and \times .

-Finally, there is a new layer of structure: given two linear functors $S, T: \operatorname{Vect}^n \to \operatorname{Vect}^m$, Kapranov and Voevodsky defined a linear natural transformation $\alpha: S \Rightarrow T$ to be an $m \times n$ matrix of linear operators going between the vector spaces that are the matrix entries for S and T. This new layer of structure winds up making 2-vector spaces into the objects of a 2-category.
+Finally, there is a new layer of structure: given two linear functors S, T: Vect^{n} \rightarrow Vect^{m}, Kapranov and Voevodsky defined a linear natural transformation $\alpha: S \Rightarrow T$ to be an $m \times n$ matrix of linear operators going between the vector spaces that are the matrix entries for S and T. This new layer of structure winds up making 2-vector spaces into the objects of a bicategory.

-$$\alpha{ij} \colon S{ij} \to T{ij}$$
+$$\alpha{ij}\colon S{ij}\to T{ij}$$

-Kapranov and Voevodsky called this 2-category 2Vect.
-They defined a concept of 'monoidal 2-category' and defined a tensor product for 2-vector spaces making 2Vect into a monoidal 2-category.
-The Zamolodchikov tetrahedron equation makes sense in any monoidal 2-category, and any solution gives a braided monoidal 2-category.
-Conversely, any object in a braided monoidal 2-category gives a solution of the Zamolodchikov tetrahedron equation.
+Kapranov and Voevodsky called this bicategory 2Vect.
+They also defined a tensor product for 2-vector spaces, which turns out to make 2Vect into a 'monoidal bicategory'.
+The Zamolodchikov tetrahedron equation makes sense in any monoidal bicategory, and any solution gives a braided monoidal bicategory.
+Conversely, any object in a braided monoidal bicategory gives a solution of the Zamolodchikov tetrahedron equation.
 These results hint that the relation between quantum groups, solutions of the Yang-Baxter equation, braided monoidal categories and 3d topology is not a freak accident: all these concepts may have higher-dimensional analogues!
 To reach these higher-dimensional analogues, it seems we need to take concepts and systematically 'boost their dimension' by making the following replacements: